A Fresh 48 is the new black in newborn photography. So what exactly is it?

 When capturing the family all together, I often use some or all of these poses:

-At my last session, mum was alone with the baby when I arrived.
-This afforded me the luxury of getting some lovely intimate feeding and bonding photos of the two of them.
+At my last Fresh 48 session, mum was alone with the baby when I arrived.
+This afforded me the luxury of getting some lovely intimate feeding and bonding photos of each other.

 Not long after, her husband arrived with their two elder children.
 I was able to capture their expressions as they entered the room and saw their baby sibling for the first time.